endurance-lab/endurance-lab.io/content/whyre-we-doing.md

 Teams become overwhelmed, coordination costs rise, and decisions are made with incomplete or ambiguous understanding.

-This is where Developer Experience (DX) becomes more than usability — it becomes cognitive enablement.
+This is where Developer Experience (DX) becomes more than usability — it becomes cognitive scaffolding.

-## ⦿ Developer Experience as Cognitive Enablement
+## ⦿ Developer Experience as Cognitive scaffolding

-> _“Observability is the process through which one develops the ability to ask meaningful questions, get useful answers, and act effectively on what you learn.”_
+> Observability is the process through which one develops the ability to ask meaningful questions, get useful answers, and act effectively on what you learn.

 – [Observability is a Team Sport](https://medium.com/womenintechnology/observability-is-a-team-sport-168277f3eb93)

 Developer Experience should be designed to support human cognition.